-Considering the evolution of the situation regarding COVID-19, The International Research Seminar on Urbanism 2020 São Paulo/Lisbon, scheduled for June 15, 16 and 17, 2020 in São Paulo (Mackenzie Presbyterian University) and June 25 and 26, 2020 in Lisbon (Lisbon School of Architecture, University of Lisbon), has been postponed.
+Considering the evolution of the situation regarding COVID-19, The International Research Seminar on Urbanism 2020 Lisbon/São Paulo, scheduled for June 15, 16 and 17, 2020 in São Paulo (Mackenzie Presbyterian University) and June 25 and 26, 2020 in Lisbon (Lisbon School of Architecture, University of Lisbon), has been postponed.

 The event will take place in Lisbon on November 26/27, and in São Paulo on December 14/16, 2020.

-Both modalities will entitle the authors to the certificate of participation and the publication of the works approved in the annals, as long as they register for the event within the deadlines set on the website.
+The virtual participation will entitle the authors to the certificate of participation and the publication of the works approved in the annals.

 We thank you for your patience and understanding.
 All of our actions are taken within the context of evolving global and local conditions.